50 PRIVATE COMPANIES

 The Board and Leadership Gender Data may be published by the FTSE Women Leaders Review on an individual company basis and in the aggregate.

-Employee Turnover Data may be published by the FTSE Women Leaders Review on an individual company basis and in the aggregate.
+Employee Turnover Data may be published by the FTSE Women Leaders Review in the aggregate, but will not be published on an individual company basis.

 Leadership Gender Data regarding the four key roles may be published by the FTSE Women Leaders Review on an individual company basis and in the aggregate.